-Pain During Labor or an Ill Baby – What’re Your Birth Fears?
+Pain During Labor or an Unhealthy Baby – What’re Your Birth Fears?

 Its’ Hard to Plan for a Normal Birth When There are so Many Variables.

 Whether you’re about to give birth to your first child or your fifth, you’re probably feeling some anxiety about labor and delivery.
 After all, things don’t always go as planned, and no two births are alike.
 And also, there’s #theinternet, which is brimming with the scariest birth stories.